criteo/tf-yarn/README.md

 ### TensorBoard

-`tf-skein` does not currently integrate with TensorBoard, even though the only requirement for doing so, `model_dir`, is already exposed via `Experiment.config`.
+`tf-yarn` does not currently integrate with TensorBoard, even though the only requirement for doing so, `model_dir`, is already exposed via `Experiment.config`.

 ### TaskFlavor ↔ YARN node label mapping

-`tf-skein` only supports two flavors of nodes: CPU-only and GPU-enabled.
+`tf-yarn` only supports two flavors of nodes: CPU-only and GPU-enabled.
 The latter ones are assumed to be labelled with `"gpu"`.
 Generalizing flavors is possible, but also undesirable this point as it will add an extra layer of complexity to the `run_on_yarn` implementation.